The-Microservice-Dungeon/docs/docs/rules/dungeon.md

 If a robot mines with a full Inventory, all mined resources are lost to space.

-Multiple robots can mine at the same room and the same resource spot, with no upper limit.
+Multiple robots can mine at the same planet and the same resource spot, with no upper limit.

 ### Spacestations and Trading

 Spacestations are a special type of planet, which can be seen as trading and spawn posts.
 You can also sell resources for moneten and buy several upgrades.
+There is also a simulated economy, so all prices change in the course of the game.

 **You can buy:**